zenoamaro/ansible-influxdb/README.md

 ### next
 - Script directory is now being created during configuration.
 Fixes #1.
 - Fixed double slashes when producing instance paths.
 Fixes #1.
+- Ensuring that the instance path exists, just in case.

 ### 0.1.1
 - The package list is not being updated in playbooks anymore.